Amplitude modulation: High-level generation

 The Harris Corporation obtained a patent for synthesizing a modulated high-power carrier wave from a set of digitally selected low-power amplifiers, running in phase at the same carrier frequency.
 The input signal is sampled by a conventional audio analog-to-digital converter (ADC), and fed to a digital exciter, which modulates overall transmitter output power by switching a series of low-power solid-state RF amplifiers on and off.
 The combined output drives the antenna system.

 Demodulation methods

 The simplest form of an AM demodulator consists of a diode configured as an envelope detector.
+As described by Frederick Terman in 1943, the diode rectifier was the most widely used detector for AM signals, providing a simple means of recovering the modulation envelope.
 In 1904, John Ambrose Fleming developed such a circuit for a radio-wave detector in the crystal radio.
 Adding variable capacitors to the crystal detector enables tuning to a specific frequency.

 Another type of demodulator, the product detector, can provide better-quality demodulation with additional circuit complexity.